"Peace and Variations"

 Cosponsored by New England Conservatory and Northeastern University

-Boston GuitarFest is the dream of visionary guitar virtuoso and Artist Director Eliot Fisk, and is cosponsored by New England Conservatory and Northeastern University.
+In 2019 Boston Guitar Fest enters its 14th year.
+As a response to a tumultuous world we offer the theme Peace and Variations (pun on peace/piece intended)!
+Boston GuitarFest is the dream of visionary guitar virtuoso and Artistic Director Eliot Fisk, and is cosponsored by New England Conservatory and Northeastern University Department of Music.
 Guitarists of all ages and levels will participate in a variety of available programs that include lessons, ensembles, workshops, competitions, masterclasses, and concerts.
-Special guest artists will join Eliot Fisk in this year’s festival for concerts and masterclasses.

 Read below for further information regarding the various programs and competitions.
 For complete information and registration regarding the various programs, competitions, concerts, instructors and guest artists, please visit the Boston GuitarFest website: bostonguitarfest.org.